-\paragraph{Uncertainty-guided selective generation} The ability of a large language model to decide when to generate a response and when to abstain from providing one, based on its uncertainty estimates is crucial for building trustworthy and reliable generative AI models.
-This capability enables models to recognize and communicate their limitations.
-Selective generation~\citep{ren2022out} plays an important role in scenarios where providing an incorrect response could have negative consequences, such as in medical diagnosis, legal advice, or safety-critical information systems.
-We adopt the methodology proposed by \cite{farquhar2024detecting} and utilize the Area Under the Accuracy-Rejection Curve (AUARC)~\citep{nadeem2009accuracy} to evaluate both the performance of the model and the quality of uncertainty estimates in the context of selective generation.
-AUARC serves as a valuable metric for evaluating the quality of a model's uncertainty estimates and its decision-making ability regarding when to make predictions and when to abstain due to high uncertainty.
-The bar plots presented in Figure \ref{fig:bar_plot}(b), along with the numerical data provided in Table \ref{tab:uncertainty_eval} shows a significant improvement in the AUARC scores achieved by the UA-CLM.
-This notable enhancement in AUARC indicates the uncertainty estimates with UA-CLM's can lead to better informed downstream decision-making.
+\paragraph{Uncertainty-guided selective generation.} The ability of LLMs to decide when to generate a response and when to abstain based on uncertainty estimates is crucial for developing trustworthy generative AI models.
+This capability allows models to recognize and communicate their limitations, which is vital in scenarios where incorrect responses could have serious consequences, such as in medical diagnosis and legal advice.
+We adopt the methodology from \cite{farquhar2024detecting} and use the Area Under the Accuracy-Rejection Curve (AUARC)~\citep{nadeem2009accuracy} to evaluate decision-making informed by uncertainty estimates in selective generation~\citep{ren2022out}.
+AUARC is a valuable metric for assessing the quality of a model's uncertainty estimates and its ability to decide when to provide response and when to abstain due to high uncertainty.
+As shown in Figure \ref{fig:bar_plot}(b) and Table \ref{tab:uncertainty_eval}, UA-CLM outperforms other methods in AUARC scores across datasets and models, indicating better downstream decision-making.